Master's Programme in Live Electronics

 The Live Electronics programme is aiming for performers with an instrumental bachelor's degree or equivalent.
 Candidates with a bachelor's diploma in another musical field may be admitted, provided that they show proficiency in music theory and a sufficient level in performance skills.

-Applicants have to have their own instruments (like any instrumental principal subject student) and also a MacBookPro running Max/MSP, an audio/MIDI interface of decent quality, appropriate microphones that can be used in live performance and appropriate cabling for the set-up.
+Applicants have to have their own instruments (like any student of an instrumental principal subject) and also a MacBookPro running Max/MSP and Ableton Live, an audio/MIDI interface of decent quality, appropriate microphones that can be used in live performance and appropriate cabling for their set-ups.

 The CvA can make recommendations on basic packages for different instruments on request.